Thank you for your interest in the University of California National Center for Free Speech and Civic Engagement Fellows Program.

 The Center welcomes candidates from all backgrounds to apply.
 As part of the University of California, the Center is committed to promoting diversity and equal opportunity in its education, services and administration, as well as research and creative activity.

 The Center invites a wide range of projects.
-We are especially interested in projects that will have a direct impact on individuals and communities across and within campus constituencies.
-We are focused on projects that enhance our understanding of how free speech is and can be practiced in American higher education within the context of our current climate.
-For more information about the work of this year’s fellows (pictured above), click here.
+We are especially interested in projects that will have a direct impact on individuals and communities across campus.
+We are focused on projects that enhance our understanding of how free speech is -- and can be practiced -- as well as how to foster civic engagement in American higher education.
+For more information about the work of previous fellows, click here.

 Some examples of themes, topics and activities that fit within the Center’s mission include:

-- The impact of social media and other technological advancements on teaching, learning and campus discourse
+The impact of social media and other technological advancements like remote learning platforms on campus discourse

-- Understanding what motivates civic engagement among different groups on campus
+Understanding what motivates civic engagement among diverse campus groups

 This is not a residential fellowship.
-Successful applicants will be awarded $20,000 to support their work, and up to $5,000 in research funds will be available as needed.
+Selected fellows will be awarded $20,000 to support their work, and up to $5,000 in research funds will be available as needed.

-Fellows are expected to participate in two one-day colloquia with fellow award holders either on a UC campus or at the UC Center in Washington, D.C.
-Travel and accommodation will be covered by the Center.
+Fellows are expected to participate in two one-day colloquia with fellow award holders on a UC campus, at the UC Center in Washington, D.C. or virtually.
+Travel and accommodation will be covered by the Center if applicable.